Information Aggregation with AI Agents: Preliminaries

-In Section \ref{sec:frontier models}, we report the results from a third wave of 576 markets that we ran in April 2026, with three frontier models: GPT-5.4 (57), Claude 4.6 Opus (53), and Gemini 3.1 Pro (57), to check for robustness of our main results and in particular Result \ref{res:info deteriorates}.
-The Artificial Intelligence Indices, accessed in April 2026, are reported in parentheses.
-They are not comparable with those accessed in January 2026 for the previous LLMs, as different tests and evaluations of models are added over time.
+In Section \ref{sec:frontier models}, we report the results from a third wave of 576 markets that we ran in April 2026, with three frontier models: GPT-5.4, Claude Opus 4.6, and Gemini 3.1 Pro, to check for robustness of our main results and in particular Result \ref{res:info deteriorates}.
+The Artificial Intelligence Indices, accessed in April 2026, are not comparable with those accessed in January 2026 for the previous LLMs, as different tests and evaluations of models are added over time.
 Therefore, we keep the analysis separate.